micahpaul/micahpaul.github.io/brendan/readme.md

 The venerable father found on the island six fountains, watering the greenest herbage and vegetables of divers kinds.
 He then returned to the brethren, bringing with him some samples, as first-traits of the island.
 And he said to them: "Leave the boat now, and fix up your tent here; be of good cheer, and enjoy the excellent fruits of this land which God has shown to us."

-And thus for forty days they fasted on the grapes, and herbs, and vegetables watered by those fountains.
+And thus for forty days they feasted on the grapes, and herbs, and vegetables watered by those fountains.

 After that period, they embarked again, taking with them some of the fruits of the island, and sailed along as the winds shaped their course.